AviatrixSystems/Docs/HowTos/stateful_firewall_faq.rst

 The stateful firewall allows each individual rule to be defined as Allow, Deny and Force Drop, in addition to a base rule.

+.. note:: Aviatrix recommends that you not use the Stateful Firewall feature in HA pairs because the gateways do not synchronize the firewall state.

 Is there a limitation on the number of tags?
 ----------------------------------------------------------